Hypalon

 Hypalon is a chlorosulfonated polyethylene (CSPE) synthetic rubber (CSM) noted for its resistance to chemicals, temperature extremes, and ultraviolet light.
 It was a product of DuPont Performance Elastomers, a subsidiary of DuPont.
 Hypalon as it is now known in the marine industry today is a remarketed version of the old Hypalon using an additional layer of neoprene (cr) so the new chemical formulation is csm/cr.

 Chemical structure

 Polyethylene is treated with a mixture of chlorine and sulfur dioxide under UV-radiation.
 The product contains 20-40% chlorine.
 The polymer also contains a few percent chlorosulfonyl (ClSO_{2}-) groups.
 These reactive groups allow for vulcanization, which strongly affects the physical durability of the products.
 An estimated 110,000 tons/y were produced in 1991.

+Synthesis

+Typically, low-density polyethylene (LDPE) or high-density polyethylene (HDPE) serves as the raw material.
+The polymer is treated with chlorine gas (Cl_{2}) and sulfur dioxide (SO_{2}), or alternatively with sulfuryl chloride (SO_{2}Cl_{2}), in the presence of a radical initiator.